ml-tooling/lazycluster/README.md

 </details>

 ### Expose a service to a whole [RuntimeGroup](./docs/runtime_mgmt.md#runtimegroup-class) or from one contained [Runtime](./docs/runtimes.md#runtime-class) in the [RuntimeGroup](./docs/runtime_mgmt.md#runtimegroup-class)
+Now we extend the two previous examples by using a `RuntimeGroup` instead of just a single `Runtime`.
 <details>
 <summary><b>Details</b> (click to expand...)</summary>